jolocom/oas3-tools-object-oriented/README.md

 app.use(oas3ToolsObjectOriented(controllers, config))

-// ...end of middlares and app initialization process
+// ...end of middlewares and app initialization process
 ```

 ## License